jmadelaine/ts-guardian/README.md

 })
 ```

-Instead of `isUser` returning the type predicate `input is User`, it now returns the type predicate:
+Instead of `isUser` returning the type predicate `input is User`, it now returns a type predicate that gets auto-generated from our type checking, which in this case looks like:

 ```ts
 // Type predicate for our primitive-based type